 • 2–4 hours vapor barrier or insulation work (if selected)

-• Temporary dehumidifier rental while waiting for parts can add $30-$40 per day—CountBricks coordinates suppliers to avoid delays.
+• Temporary dehumidifier rental can add $30-$40 per day.
+Coordinating suppliers can avoid delays.

-• Ignoring encapsulation may seem cheaper now, but our data shows 27 % higher energy bills over five years without it.
+• Ignoring encapsulation may lead to 27% higher energy bills over five years.

-• Smart dehumidifiers integrate with HVAC and qualify for local utility rebates—CountBricks auto-flags incentives inside your estimate.
+• Smart dehumidifiers may qualify for local utility rebates.

-After approving your quote, you can select phased payments, credit-card funding, or same-as-cash financing directly in the CountBricks dashboard.
-Our scheduling tool syncs with contractor calendars, so installation happens when it’s least disruptive to your household.
+After approving your quote, you can select phased payments, credit-card funding, or same-as-cash financing.
+Scheduling tools sync with contractor calendars to minimize disruption.

-Visit CountBricks.com/services or start a voice chat in our app.
-In minutes you’ll have a personalized crawl space dehumidifier installation cost, a downloadable scope of work, and the peace of mind that Nashville humidity no longer threatens your home.
+Visit CountBricks.com or start a voice chat in our app for a personalized crawl space dehumidifier installation cost and a downloadable scope of work.

 1. Day 1 – Material drop and debris removal